lathonez/lathonez.github.io/_posts/2016-02-21-ionic-2-unit-testing.markdown

 Linting
 -------

 This set up fully supports linting with [tslint][tslint-home].
-Linting is done before compilation; if linting fails, your code does not compile or test.
+Linting is done before unit testing; if linting fails, your code does not transpile or test.

 If you want to use linting, just add a [tslint.json][tslint.json] into your project.
 Each time your run `npm test` your code will be fully linted.